Faeryn/OutwardTravelSpeed/README.md

 ## Changelog

 ### 1.1.0
-- Travel speed now gradually increases over time outside combat to slightly faster than in previous versions
+- Travel speed now gradually increases over time outside combat
 - Travel Potion now also makes stamina burn faster when not in combat depending on the actual travel speed increase

 ### 1.0.1